 So business casual for women, what does it even mean?
-Well, business casual style varies from each office, the city in which you reside, the climate, and don’t forget your capacity for getting dressed in the morning.
+Well, business casual style can vary from office to office, the city you work in, the climate, and your capacity for getting dressed in the morning.
 But, we are going to break down what casual business attire for females should consist of and examine what you need in your closet to provide the largest array of easy and chic female office outfits.

 What to look for in business casual attire:

 So business casual style is centered around a casual office-appropriate style that allows one to function at their job, and still look professional.
 In this post, we are not talking about business professional* which is usually centered around a suit ensemble and more common in workplaces like banking, finance, and law.
 We are discussing business casual attire and we will focus on what items are included in this category, what items you should avoid, and how to still look fashionable and express yourself even if you’re in a business casual setting.

 Business casual attire is exactly what it sounds like if you break down the two words.
 Business attire (a formal piece of clothing like a blazer, a shirt, or skirt suit) paired with a more casual piece like a sweater, an easy trouser, or even a cleanly styled t-shirt).